-PittNet is a high-speed, multi-service network that provides access to University computing resources, the Internet, and external research networks.
+PittNet is a high-speed, multi-service network that provides access to University computing resources, the internet, and external research networks.
 All students, faculty, and staff can connect to the network.
 In order to support an ever increasing number of large bandwidth applications, PittNet is evaluated continually for updates and maintenance requirements.

 Network services include IP Address Management, Domain Name Services, and Dynamic Host Configuration Protocol Services.
 The University manages the IP addresses and name services for the pitt.edu domain.
 Domain Name Services and DHCP services provide for provisioning of IP addresses and name resolution for PittNet users.

-Computing Services and Systems Development is constantly working to deliver outstanding wireless service to Pitt students, faculty, and staff.
+Pitt Information Technology is constantly working to deliver outstanding wireless service to Pitt students, faculty, and staff.
 Learn more about our efforts.